-- 2. Modify the fields. - 3.
+- 1. Click on a chat channel in the list of chat channels. - 2.
+Modify the fields. - 3.
 Click on the Save or Save and finish button.

-Fig. 8.8: Edit Chat Channel Screen
+Fig. 8: Edit Chat Channel Screen

 8.2.2 Chat Channel Settings

 The following settings are available when adding or editing this resource.
 The fields marked with an asterisk are mandatory.